MayurNaik21/spelling-bee/README.md

 If you'd like to contribute to this project, please fork the repository and submit a pull request.
 Make sure to follow the code of conduct and contribution guidelines.

-## License
+## 🔗 Links

-This project is licensed under the MIT License.
+You can play a live demo of the game here: [click here](https://spelling-bee-react.netlify.app/)

 ## Contact